AdobeDocs/experience-manager-64.nl-NL/help/assets/image-sets.md

 Afbeeldingssets bieden gebruikers een geïntegreerde weergave, waarbij gebruikers verschillende weergaven van een item kunnen zien door op een miniatuurafbeelding te klikken.
 Met Afbeeldingssets kunt u alternatieve weergaven van een item presenteren en de viewer beschikt over zoomgereedschappen waarmee u afbeeldingen op de juiste wijze kunt bekijken.

-Afbeeldingssets worden aangegeven door een banner met het woord **[!UICONTROL IMAGESET]**.
-Als de Afbeeldingsset is gepubliceerd, bevindt de publicatiedatum, die wordt aangegeven door het pictogram **[!UICONTROL Wereld]** , zich bovendien op de banner samen met de laatste wijzigingsdatum, die wordt aangegeven door het **[!UICONTROL potloodpictogram]** .
+Image Sets are designated by a banner with the word **[!UICONTROL IMAGESET]**.
+In addition, if the Image Set is published, then the publish date, indicated by the **[!UICONTROL World]** icon is on the banner along with the last modification date, indicated by the **[!UICONTROL Pencil]** icon displays.

 ![chlimage_1-339](assets/chlimage_1-339.png)